vijendra1125/Evolution-of-DL-Based-End-to-End-2D-Image-Semantic-Segmentation/README.md

 # Post-FCN-Evolution-of-End-to-End-2D-Image-Semantic-Segmentation
-In this repository I focus on compiling noticable research done in the field of end to end semantic segmentation of 2D-images post Fully Convolutional Network (FCN) was published in 2014.
+In this repository I focus on compiling noticable research done in the field of end to end semantic segmentation of 2D-images post Fully Convolutional Network (FCN) publication in 2014.
 Hopefully I will also add some implementaiton too in future.

 ## Survey
 * 20160221 [A Survey of Semantic Segmentation](https://arxiv.org/abs/1602.06541)